HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # DefinitiveData-DeltaAlerts

-* Prepare this file for sharing with CPC & NAMMU members.
+* Preparing this file for sharing with CPC & NAMMU members.
 * link to gDocs and various documentation files tailored for specified Audiences.
 * Make it a Nationasl Productivity issue that has Identity implications.
 * Note that Subjects are legal "co-owner"(s) of Personal Information about them.